Pierre Darmon: Early life

 Darmon was born in Tunis, Tunisia.
 He moved to France at 17 years of age.

 Tennis career

 Darmon was French national junior champion in 1950.
 He was France's top-ranked tennis player from 1957 to 1969, and won the national title nine times in that period.
 He also won the French national doubles championship in 1957 (with Paul Rémy), 1958 (with Robert Haillet), 1961 (with Gérard Pilet), and 1966 (with François Jauffret).

 In 1963, Darmon was the runner-up in singles at the French Open, where he beat Manuel Santana in five sets in the semi-finals before losing to Roy Emerson in the final in four sets.
 Also in 1963, he reached the finals at Wimbledon in doubles, along with partner Jean Claude Barclay.
+In 1965 he won the Quebec International Round Robin tournament.

 He was international veterans mixed doubles champion with his wife Rosie Darmon in 1961, and in 1968 and 1975 with Gail Chanfreau.